jnk0le/random/pipeline cycle test/README.md

 can't dual issue wrt each other (slippery)

 can't dual issue with stores (slippery)
-Theoretically long MAC (4R due to separately adresses RdLo and RdHi) combined with reg offset store (3R) can exceed total number of RF read ports (6), but regular `mul` with imm offset store behaves exactly the same.
+Theoretically long MAC (4R due to separately adressed RdLo and RdHi) combined with reg offset store (3R) can exceed total number of RF read ports (6), but regular `mul` with imm offset store behaves exactly the same.

 `smlaxy`,`smlalxy`,`smulxy` (where xy={bt,tb,tt,bb,wb,wt,d,dx}) instructions can be dual issued with dsp/bitmanip and operand2